-Maria Ortega has only been with Southview Design since 2015 but has been in the landscape industry nearly 10 years.
+Maria Ortega has only been with Southview Design since 2015 but has been in the landscape industry for 10+ years.
 She works in Enhancements on residential and commercial projects creating seasonal displays, planting fresh color at a client’s home or at the entry of a commercial property.
 It’s the beauty in the transformation Maria enjoys and why she continues to work in the industry.
 Maria has no formal training in the landscape industry.
 Everything she knows has been learned on the job.

 In any industry there are always trailblazers who break the door open for others.
 It’s up to us to keep that door propped open for those who wish to follow.

 Hot tubs are an invitation to unwind, rejuvenate, and savor the simple pleasure of relaxation.
 But before you take the plunge into the world of hot tub ownership, you may have a multitude of questions.